The Chart Repository Guide

 Next, you'll want to make sure your gh-pages branch is set as GitHub Pages, click on your repo Settings and scroll down to GitHub pages section and set as per below:

 By default Source usually gets set to gh-pages branch.
 If this is not set by default, then select it.

 You can use a custom domain there if you wish so.

 And check that Enforce HTTPS is ticked, so the HTTPS will be used when charts are served.

-In such setup you can use master branch to store your charts code, and
+In such setup you can use your default branch to store your charts code, and

 gh-pages branch as charts repository, e.g.: